awslabs/amazon-sagemaker-workshop/README.md

 ## AWS Account

-In order to complete this workshop you'll need an AWS Account, and an AWS IAM user in that account with at least full permissions to to the following AWS services:
+In order to complete this workshop you'll need an AWS Account, and an AWS IAM user in that account with at least full permissions to the following AWS services:

 - AWS IAM
 - Amazon S3